FINTLabs/fint-informasjonsmodell-documentation/README.md

-# Fint Informasjonsmodell-dokumentasjon
+# Dokumentasjonsporalen for FINT Informasjonsmodell

 This project is a frontend for Enterprise Architect XMI files and is build to document the FINT information models.
-You can find the documentation portal here: [informasjonsmodell.felleskomponent.no](https://informasjonsmodell.felleskomponent.no/).
+You can find the documentation portal here: [https://informasjonsmodell.felleskomponent.no](https://informasjonsmodell.felleskomponent.no/).

 ## Enviornment variables